What happens if you don’t pay your council tax?

 Please pay the outstanding amount immediately.
 If you bring your payments up to date and you have received a reminder or second reminder notice, you may continue with your monthly instalments.
 All future payments must be made on time or further notices will be issued.
 If you have received a final notice, you will have lost the right to pay by instalments and the full balance for the remainder of the financial year will have to be paid.

-If you do not bring yourself up to date you risk having a court summons issued for the full amount.
+If you do not bring your account up to date you risk having a court summons issued for the full amount.
 This will involve additional court costs being added to your bill.

 If you have made a payment in the last few days, or you disagree with the amount outstanding, please contact us.

-If you pay the full amount you owe, including any costs, before the court hearing then no further action will be required.
+If you pay the full amount you owe, including any costs, before the court hearing then no further action will be taken.

-If you cannot pay in full, please contact us immediately and we will make an arrangement for you to pay.
+If you cannot pay in full, please contact the Debt Management team immediately and we will make an arrangement for you to pay.
 This will not stop the matter going to court and there may still be costs.

 I cannot afford to pay in full.
 What should I do?

 An arrangement can still be made on the amount outstanding.
-To do this fill in our income and expenditure form, or contact us to make your proposal of payment.
+To do this fill in our income and expenditure form.
+Alternatively, contact the Debt Management team to make your proposal of payment.
 We will consider your proposal and put an arrangement in place.
-The court hearing will still take place, and a liability order will be applied for, but we may withhold further recovery action if you have already made an arrangement to pay the debt and you are paying as agreed.
+The court hearing will still take place, and a Liability Order will be applied for, but we may withhold further recovery action if you have already made an arrangement to pay the debt and you are paying as agreed.